image001

 ÂĢ2 each.

-A friendly group for all abilities of crocheter.
-Barbara will be on hand to teach beginners, add to your crochet skills or troubleshoot problems.
-Or just bring along your latest project and crochet together.
+A friendly group for all crafters as well as those who crochet (to any ability).
+Barbara will be on hand to teach crochet beginners, add to your crochet skills or troubleshoot problems, should you want to.
+Or just bring along your latest craft project and work on them together.

-Bring your own equipment or Barbara can supply at a price.
+Bring your own equipment or Barbara can supply crochet equipment at a price.

 Lego Club!